THE MANDARIN ORIENTAL BANGKOK

 pay in a Paris or London palace hotel, for more space and an unmatched

 level of service...
-Those visiting Bangkok only once in their life
+Those visiting Bangkok only once in

 should stay nowhere but in The Oriental!